Rhône Group: Investments

+Freddy's

+In August 2025, Rhône agreed to acquire Freddy's Frozen Custard & Steakburgers from Thompson Street Capital Partners for an enterprise value of around $700 million.

 Maxam

 In August 2018, Rhône acquired a 45% stake in MAXAM Corp from Advent International.
 Maxam is among the three largest explosives companies in the world.
 The history of MAXAM Corp dates back to 1872 when Alfred Nobel founded the Sociedad Española de la Pólvora Dinamita in Bilbao, Spain.
 The company offers high-tech products and services ranging from terra solutions, outdoors, defense, and chemicals.
 Blasting solutions, cartridges and gunpowder, and raw materials for the nitro chemical industry are some of its key products.
 One of their brand's EXPAL specializes in demilitarization by recycling explosives recovered from different sectors such as infrastructures, mining industry, and demolitions.
 MAXAM generated revenue of over €1.1bn for its fiscal year to 31 March 2018.
 Rhône invested from its fifth fund which sees Maxam's management group retaining the remaining 55% of the company's shares.
 MAXAM has in excess of 6,500 employees, more than 50 subsidiaries, 80 industrial units and commercial operations in over 100 countries.
 The transaction sees Morgan Stanley act as financial advisor to Advent, and Lazard Frères as financial advisor to Rhône.
 Legal advisor to Advent was Uría Menéndez, while Pérez-Llorca and Kirkland & Ellis advised Rhône.